nipafx/nipafx.dev/content/articles/2017-04-03-module-system-optional-dependencies.md

 Generally speaking, when the code that is currently being executed references a type, the Java Virtual Machine checks whether it is already loaded.
 If not, it tells the class loader to do that and if that fails, the result is a `NoClassDefFoundError`, which usually crashes the application or at least fails out of the chunk of logic that was being executed.

-This is something [JAR hell was famous for](blog.codefx.org/java/jar-hell/#Unexpressed-Dependencies) and that the module system [wants to overcome](blog.codefx.org/java/dev/motivation-goals-project-jigsaw/#Reliable-Configuration) by checking declared dependencies when launching an application.
+This is something [JAR hell was famous for](jar-hell#unexpressed-dependencies) and that the module system [wants to overcome](motivation-goals-project-jigsaw#reliable-configuration) by checking declared dependencies when launching an application.
 But with `requires static` we opt out of that check, which means we can end up with a `NoClassDefFoundError` after all.
 What can we do against that?

 <pullquote>With optional dependencies we opt out of the checks that make the module system safe.</pullquote>

-### Established Dependency {#establisheddependency}
+### Established Dependency

 Before looking into solutions, though, we need to see whether we really have a problem.
 In the case of *uber.lib* we expect to only use types from an optional dependency if the code calling into the library already uses them, meaning class loading already succeeded.